barmoshe/Wix-devops-workshop-final-project/README.md

 3. **Apply the Terraform Configuration**

-   Apply the configuration to create the subnet and other resources:
+   Apply the configuration to create the infrastructure:

    ```bash
    terraform apply
    ```

-   Make sure you have the correct AWS credentials set up.
+   You will be prompted to provide values for variables if they are not set with defaults.
+Ensure you have the correct AWS credentials configured.

 4. **Destroy the Resources**